pentagramswheel/libra/README.md

 ##### undoUser (overloaded)

-This `undoUser` method uses the GoogleAPI `link` to revert the stats of a user `user` to its previous state, detecting if they were a sub or not via the flag `notSub`, at location `range` within the spreadsheet values `tableVals`, given the original user input `args`.
+This `undoUser` method uses the GoogleAPI `link` to revert the stats of a user `user` to its previous state, detecting if they were a sub or not via the flag `notSub`, at location `range` within the spreadsheet values `sheetVals`, given the original user input `args`.

 ##### undoUser